The Radical Limits of Prescriptive Approaches

 Dialogue, by contrast, is a practice of presence.
 It is a way of being-with, of inhabiting the space between self and other, of listening with the whole body and allowing oneself to be changed by the encounter (Levey, 2024, pp. 116-117; Bakhtin, 1986).

-In the EcoDialogues framework, which draws from Indigenous, Eastern, and transdisciplinary wisdom, dialogue is not a tool for consensus or conflict resolution.
+In Spaciology—my framework for transformation—which draws from Indigenous, Eastern, and transdisciplinary wisdom, dialogue is not a tool for consensus or conflict resolution.
 It is a method for inhabiting space together, for witnessing and being witnessed, for allowing the boundaries between us to become more porous.
-Dialogue is not about winning or losing, but about opening—a process that is as much somatic as it is semantic (EcoDialogues, 2024; Pipere & Lorenzi, 2021).
+Dialogue is not about winning or losing, but about opening—a process that is as much somatic as it is semantic (Pipere & Lorenzi, 2021).

 This is a crucial distinction.
 Communication can happen without embodiment; dialogue cannot.
 Dialogue, in its truest sense, is an embodied act of resistance against the inherited norms and power structures that keep us apart.
 It is a way of creating new spaces—through vulnerability, collective care, and shared movement—where authentic connection and transformation can flourish (Levey, 2024, pp. 116-117; Moore, 2018).